-Long-document features let you manage publications that consist of multiple documents, including allowing you to update page numbers and generate a table of contents and index for the entire publication.
-In addition, InDesign can help you insert and format headers and footers, footnotes, and cross-references.
+Long document features let you manage publications that consist of multiple documents, including updating page numbers and generating a table of contents and index for the entire publication.
+In addition, InDesign can help you insert and format cross-references, footnotes, and cross-references.

-Book files
+Book panels

-Pages 378-380: Explain that Book files are somewhat like libraries-users create them as needed and add the content.
-In the case of books, they contain the InDesign documents that make up the publication.
+Pages 380-382: Explain that Book panels are somewhat like libraries-users create them as needed and add the content.
+In the case of Books, they add the InDesign documents that make up the publication.